scenerygraphics/sciview/README.md

 # sciview - interactive visualisation in vr for fiji & imagej2

-Formerly known as _ThreeDViewer_, which really confused people.

 SciView is an ImageJ/FIJI plugin for 3D visualization of images and meshes.
 It uses the [scenery](https://github.com/ClearVolume/scenery) as a rendering backend and supports rendering to VR headsets via [OpenVR](https://github.com/ValveSoftware/OpenVR).

 ![sciview running the Game of Life 3D demo](https://ulrik.is/sciview-gameoflife.gif)